top of page

 April 17, 2022

 It was October 31st, 2019 and I was busy carving out a new business model for my MTB service shop in a pre-COVID world where many small retail bike shops had been on life support for years.
 "Different" was quite literally my biggest goal.
 Be unlike anything else in a significant way, because if I was going to venture into selling new bikes then duplicating the norm could lead to another slow death for yet another small retail shop.
 Locate rurally I thought.
-Low overhead with a little extra space to carve out a terrain park would be cool -- and different.
-As I was breathing life into this vision, little did I know that those initial back and forth emails with Charlie at Berd on October 31st would eventually have the biggest impact on how I would shape a very key aspect of this new direction for my former service shop.
+Very rural.
+Mountain bikers are chronic travelers, so a shop off the beaten path wouldn't be a problem if it made bikes more accessible from a dollars and cents standpoint.
+As I was breathing life into this vision, little did I know that those initial back and forth emails with Charlie at Berd on October 31st would eventually have the biggest impact on how I would shape a very key aspect of this new direction for a former service shop.

-I'd envisioned a specialty shop that would be the go-to place in the Midwest to buy one particular brand of bike -- maybe even two brands -- but they had to be small MTB specific brands.
-What I didn't want is the typical small-shop lineup where operating capital was stretched out across five to ten brands because my relationship with sales reps would have to be rock solid, fluid, and valued by both sides -- no uphill battles or ego-driven moods to navigate.
-We'd crush it year-in and year-out for their brands, or wisely move along to another.
-Having already ridden a lot of bike brands (and then riding a few more out of due diligence) I opened a dealer account with Yeti Cycles.
-Yeti had a strong reputation for a rear suspension platform that was firm at the sag point and pedaled particularly efficiently before opening up and getting active deeper in the stroke when things got rowdy which really smoothed things out at speed.
+Having already ridden a variety of bike brands over the years (and then riding a few more out of due diligence) I opened a dealer account with Yeti Cycles [followed later by Ibis, Revel, Pivot, & most recently Mondraker].
+Yeti had a reputation for a rear suspension platform that was firm at the sag point and pedaled particularly efficiently before opening up and getting active deeper in the stroke when things got rowdy to then smooth things out at speed.
 Speed is certainly requisite with Yeti, and having come from moto, I loved speed.
 Here in the Midwest we pedal almost constantly.
-No lung-busting climbs, but consequently not much to go down either.
-So because we pedal a lot, Yeti appealed.
+No lung-busting climbs, but consequently nothing much to go down either.
+So because we pedal a lot (and eMTB's weren't en vogue yet) Yeti appealed.

 DSC07943.jpg

-The Yeti SB115 is a short travel 29er with a short wheelbase that excels at carving tight and twisty singletrack, hovering through Midwest rock gardens, and has just enough suspension to stick four foot drops-to-flat with plenty of confidence.
+The 2021 Yeti SB115 was a short travel 29er with a short wheelbase that excels at carving tight and twisty singletrack, hovering through Midwest rock gardens, and has just enough suspension to stick four foot drops-to-flat with plenty of confidence.

 Screenshot_20220429-075059_2.png